 Collins wrote the best of the astronaut biographies, Carrying the Fire, and he turned 88 today.
 He’s behind the moon in this crew photo, when all three of them, born in 1930, were 39:

-MIT’s Department of Aeronautics and Astronautics curriculum includes a graduate semester devoted to “Engineering Apollo” – where twenty-six class sessions barely scratch the surface, according to the professor in the first video below.
+MIT’s Department of Aeronautics and Astronautics curriculum includes a graduate semester devoted to “Engineering Apollo” – where twenty-six class sessions barely scratch the surface, according to the professor in the first video below – itself one of those twenty-six classes.
 Collins was a guest there in 2015 and last year.